 An opinion posted by Article 29 Data Protection Working Party, an independent advisory body to the EC stated call-out that the legitimate interest ground under 6(f) should be avoided.

-In this context, the Working Party also supports the principled approach chosen in the Proposed Regulation of broad prohibitions and narrow exceptions, and believes that the introduction of open-ended exceptions along the lines of Article 6 GDPR, and in particular Art.
+In this context, the Working Party also supports the principled approach chosen in the Proposed Regulation of broad prohibitions and narrow exceptions and believes that the introduction of open-ended exceptions along the lines of Article 6 GDPR, and in particular Art.
 6(f) GDPR (legitimate interest ground), should be avoided.

-Legitimate interest and direct marketing
+Legitimate interest for direct marketing

 Recital (47): “The processing of personal data for direct marketing purposes may be regarded as carried out for a legitimate interest”.